 In a way, the Induction phase is easier than any of the other phases of Atkins.
 The strict plan always works and constantly produces weight reduction.
 As you enter the OWL phases, you’ll be more mindful of your carbohydrate count and keep better track of your weight.
 You will have more choice and that might lead to more temptations, which could lead to a stalling of your weight reduction or even weight gain.

 It’s critical that you count carbohydrate grams in order for you to have success with OWL.
 If you don’t count, you will finally end up consuming more carbs than you ought to.
 Nonetheless, a great many tools are available that can be of help to your carb counting.
 There are several handy, portable books that will let you know the number of grams of carbohydrates in certain foods.
 Over the course of time, you’ll be aware the “carb count” for your favorite foods instantly.

 Counting carbs is in addition essential during the OWL phase since you are playing detective.
 You are investigating to find your own personal carb count, the volume of carbohydrate grams that you can eat daily and still lose weight.
 During first seven days of OWL, you’ll move from 20 carbohydrate grams to 25.
 It is advisable that you add this in the type of more vegetables, like asparagus or cauliflower.
 This means you’ll remain at the 25-gram level for a week, and then move up to 30 grams a day.

 As you increase your carbohydrate gram level, make sure to watch your weight closely.
-If you experience a good deal of slowdown in weight loss, it means you have gone past your level of carb maintenance.
+If you experience a good deal of slowdown in extreme weight loss diet plan, which means you have gone past your level of carb maintenance.
 You will find your maximum carbohydrate gram level when you stop slimming down at all.
 When this occurs, you’ll be aware you have reached your limit.
 Once you find your own personal carb count, drop down below that number if you prefer to continue losing weight.